Kakazablone/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ugo+x hello :  adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello : Grants only the others permissions chmod 753 hello : specific permissions sudo chmod --reference= hello olleh : assigns the same permissions in hello tp olleh chmod -R a+x : adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+chmod ugo+x hello :  adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello : Grants only the others permissions chmod 753 hello : specific permissions sudo chmod -Rf hello olleh : assigns the same permissions in hello tp olleh chmod -R a+x : adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed. sudo mkdir -m 751 my_dir : Make directory and assign permissions at the same time chgrp school hello :Change group owner